 \section{Jackiw-Rebbi index theorem}

-~ The Jackiw-Rebbi index theorem applies to one-dimensional massive Dirac fermions for which the mass order $m(x)$, accompanied by a Hermitian matrix that fully anticommutes with the free Dirac Hamiltonian assumes the profile of a domain-wall, given by $m(x \to \pm \infty)=\pm m_0$ (constant) otherwise arbitrary~\cite{jackiwrebbi:1}.
-In one-dimensional NH Dirac system the corresponding NH Dirac operator can be obtained by taking $\Gamma_1=\sigma_1$ and $M=\sigma_3$, and the mass order is represented by the Hermitian operator $m(x) \sigma_3$.
-The corresponding total massive NH Dirac operator reads as
+~ The Jackiw-Rebbi index theorem applies to one-dimensional massive Dirac fermions for which the mass order $m(x)$, accompanied by a Hermitian matrix that fully anticommutes with the free Dirac Hamiltonian assumes the profile of a domain wall, given by $m \; (x \to \pm \infty)=\pm m_0$ (constant) otherwise arbitrary~\cite{jackiwrebbi:1}.
+In one-dimensional NH Dirac systems, the corresponding NH Dirac operator can be obtained by taking $\Gamma_1=\sigma_1$ and $M=\sigma_3$, and the mass order is represented by the Hermitian operator $m(x) \sigma_3$.
+The corresponding total massive NH Dirac operator then reads as

 Before I delve into the search for the zero modes in the spectrum of the above NH operator, it is worth pausing to discuss the choice of the Hermitian matrix for the mass order.
-For this purpose and without any loss of generality, I ignore any spatial modulation of the mass order and assume it to be constant $m(x)=m_0$ for any $x$.
+For this purpose and without any loss of generality, I ignore any spatial modulation of the mass order and assume it to be constant or uniform $m(x)=m_0$ for any $x$.
 The one-dimensional Dirac Hamiltonian $\sigma_1 k_x$ supports two mass matrices, namely $\sigma_2$ and $\sigma_3$.
 Once I choose $M=\sigma_3$ in Eq.~\eqref{eq:NHDirac} to construct the NH Dirac operator, only for one mass matrix $\sigma_3$ one can find a real definite eigenvalue spectrum for $|\alpha|<1$ of the corresponding total NH massive Dirac operator given by $(\sigma_1+i \alpha \sigma_2)k_x + \sigma_3 m_0$.
-The eigenvalues of this NH operator are given by $\pm \sqrt{(1-\alpha^2) k^2_x +m^2_0}$.
-Such mass order is called `commuting class mass' as $[M,\sigma_3]=0$~\cite{NHDirac:1}.
-In this section and the next one, I only focus on such `commuting class mass' orders.
+Explicitly, the eigenvalues of this NH operator are given by $\pm \sqrt{(1-\alpha^2) k^2_x +m^2_0}$.
+Such mass order is called ``commuting class mass'' as $[M,\sigma_3]=0$~\cite{NHDirac:1}.
+In this Section and the next one, I only focus on such ``commuting class mass'' orders.

 Now I return to finding the zero-energy bound state in the spectrum of the NH operator shown in Eq.~\eqref{eq:NHdomainwall}.
 In the Hermitian system, the corresponding operator satisfies a unitary particle-hole symmetry, generated by $\sigma_2$ as $\{ H^{\rm NH}_{\rm Dir} (\vec{k} \to -i {\boldsymbol \nabla}, 0), \sigma_2 \}=0$.
-Hence, any mode at precise zero-energy is an eigenstate of $\sigma_2$.
-However, in the NH setup $\sigma_2$ generates the \emph{pseudo} particle-hole symmetry~\cite{pseudoPH:1, pseudoPH:2}, given by
+Hence, any mode at precise zero energy is an eigenstate of $\sigma_2$.
+However, in the NH setup $\sigma_2$ generates the \emph{pseudo}-particle-hole symmetry~\cite{pseudoPH:1, pseudoPH:2}, given by